 Selina Solutions Concise Physics Class 10 Chapter 8 – Current Electricity

-Selian Solutions Concise Physics Class 10 Chapter 8 discusses the topic Current Electricity.
+Selina Solutions Concise Physics Class 10 Chapter 8 discusses the topic Current Electricity.
 Current is defined as the rate of flow of charge.
-Points included in this chapter are concept of charge, concept of current, concept of potential and potential difference, concept of resistance, ohm’s law (V = IR), experimental verification of ohm’s law, ohmic and non-ohmic resistors, factors affecting the resistance of a conductor, specific resistance (or resistivity), choice of material of a wire, superconductors, electro-motive force (E.M.F) of a cell, terminal voltage of a cell, internal resistance of a cell, combination of resistors, electrical energy, measurement of electrical energy (expression W = QV = V/t), electrical power and its expression P = W/t = VI, commercial unit of electrical energy, power rating of common electrical appliances, household consumption of electrical energy, heating effect of current.
+Points included in this chapter are the concept of charge, the concept of the current, concept of potential and potential difference, the concept of resistance, ohm’s law (V = IR), experimental verification of ohm’s law, ohmic and non-ohmic resistors, factors affecting the resistance of a conductor, specific resistance (or resistivity), choice of material of the wire, superconductors, an electromotive force (E.M.F) of a cell, the terminal voltage of a cell, the internal resistance of a cell, a combination of resistors, electrical energy, measurement of electrical energy (expression W = QV = V/t), electrical power and its expression P = W/t = VI, a commercial unit of electrical energy, a power rating of common electrical appliances, household consumption of electrical energy, the heating effect of current.

 Selina Solutions Concise Physics Class 10 Chapter 9 Household Circuits

-Selina Solutions Concise Physics Class 10 Chapter 10 Electr-magnetism
+Selina Solutions Concise Physics Class 10 Chapter 10 Electro-magnetism

 Selina Solutions Concise Physics Chapter 10 discusses the concept Electro-magnetism.
 An electromagnet is a temporary strong magnet made by passing current in a coil wound around a piece of soft iron.
-A few concepts related to this chapter are oersted’s experiment on the magnetic effect of electric current, magnetic field and field lines due to current in a straight wire, rule to find the direction of magnetic field, magnetic field due to current in a loop (or circular coil), magnetic field due to a current carrying cylindrical coil (or solenoid), electromagnet, permanent magnet, advantages of an electro-magnet over a permanent magnet, uses of electromagnet, force on a current carrying conductor in a magnetic field, simple d.c. motor, electromagnetic induction, Faraday’s laws of electro-magnetic induction, a.c. generator, frequency of a.c. in household supplies, distinction between an a.c. generator and d.c. motor, transformer.
+A few concepts related to this chapter are oersted’s experiment on the magnetic effect of electric current, magnetic field and field lines due to current in a straight wire, the rule to find the direction of the magnetic field, magnetic field due to current in a loop (or circular coil), magnetic field due to a current-carrying cylindrical coil (or solenoid), electromagnet, permanent magnet, advantages of an electromagnet over a permanent magnet, uses of the electromagnet, force on a current-carrying conductor in a magnetic field, simple d.c. motor, electromagnetic induction, Faraday’s laws of electromagnetic induction, a.c. generator, frequency of a.c. in household supplies, the distinction between an a.c. generator and d.c. motor, transformer.

 Selina Solutions Concise Physics Class 10 Chapter 11 Calorimetry